abinit/abipy/README.rst

 All required dependencies should be automatically taken care of if you install abipy using easy_install or pip.
 Otherwise, these packages should be available on `PyPI <http://pypi.python.org>`_.

   1. Python 2.7+ required.

   2. pymatgen 2.8.7+

-3. numpy - For array, matrix and other numerical manipulations.
+  3. numpy

   4. matplotlib 1.1+

   5. scipy 0.10+

   6. netCDF4

-7. pyyaml 3.1.0+
+  7. pyYaml 3.1.0+

-#Some packages are much easier to install via easy_install
+The following packages are much easier to install with easy_install:

-#easy_install pyYaml
+  #. pyYaml
-#easy_install pyCifRW
+  #. pyCifRW
-#easy_install pyhull
+  #. pyhull

 #for netcdf4 hdf see http://www.unidata.ucar.edu/software/netcdf/docs/build_default.html